The 8-Day Tohoku Indy Trip

 5 |

-Ski Tazawako Kogen.
-Site of the Annual FIS Freestyle Ski Worldcup Competition, Tazawako ski resort is located at the base of Mt.
-Komagatake and offers great vertical and great views of the deepest lake in Japan.
+Ski Tazawako Kogen, host of the annual FIS Freestyle Ski World Cup.
+Set at the base of Mt.
+Komagatake, the resort offers solid vertical and sweeping views over Lake Tazawa—the deepest lake in Japan.

 |